demetriosoccasional verse

 Ah, he whispered to the soon-to-be mother... what a price to pay for that first foolish breath of life...

-As he cooled the girl’s flushed face with snow-water, he recalled a night such as this many years before
+As he cooled the girl’s flushed face with snow, he recalled a night such as this many years before

 He remembered the quiet woman he loved so dearly and that snow-filled night

-To compel him to surrender himself and his ragged army of partisans
+To compel him to surrender his ragged army of partisans and with this loss

-He fought the enemy with a vengeance that made his name a rallying cry in the hills
+He escaped and fought the enemy with a vengeance that made his name a rallying cry in the hills

-Causing the enemy to side-track great numbers of men and machines in vain attempts to hunt them down
+Causing the enemy to side-track great numbers of men in attempts to hunt them down

-In this backwash of the war - until one terrible night when he led most of his men into imprisonment
+In this backwash of the war… until one terrible night when he led most of his men

-And wounded, he waited in the fields outside the German command post and jumped the traitor
+Barely escaping the trap himself and wounded, he waited in the fields outside the German command post

-Strangling with a thin wire, the life out of the man’s lungs...
+Strangling the life out of the traitor’s lungs with baling wire…

 It was at that precise moment when he heard the sound of that last bit of breath escaping

-From the man he’d slain, at that exact second when the night wind absorbed that last hiss
+From the man he’d slain… at that exact second when the night wind absorbed the last hiss of life

 This was all that mattered now...